Should I hire an attorney?

 First, secure yourself and loved ones.
 Safety is first and foremost.
 The initial accident might produce other accidents with other vehicles.
-I also have a free app which you can download called_______ and can be of assistance.

 a.
 Safety.
 After securing yourself, there is no hard and fast rule about what to do next.
 Is the vehicle that you are involved in the accident fleeing?
 Is there an urgent safety issue that you might want to explore?
 Trying to save someone else, might result in you getting seriously injured or even sued (if you somehow or another take action that is negligent, even if it was your best intention).
 These issues require split second judgment and you really need to decide for yourself how to proceed during the initial moments when certain things are taking place rapidly.
 Do you want to risk your life saving someone you don’t know.
 Only you can decide.